American National Group Analysts Estimate Report : What to Look Out for Stock market Insights & financial analysis

 Earnings and Valuation of American National Group (NASDAQ:ANAT

-American National Group has a P/B Ratio of 0.66.
+The P/E ratio of American National Group is 19.97, which means that it is trading at a less expensive P/E ratio than the market average P/E ratio of about 30.02.
+The P/E ratio of American National Group is 19.97, which means that it is trading at a less expensive P/E ratio than the Finance sector average P/E ratio of about 20.13.
+American National Group has a P/B Ratio of 0.67.
 P/B Ratios below 1 indicate that a company could be undervalued with respect to its assets and liabilities.

 More latest stories: here